 We have a dedicated information page here.

 With all the coronavirus issues at the moment, AIDS is not addressed so often.
-Medical advances mean we might see solutions for HIV / AIDS in the near future.
-In the meantime, it continues to be a major health issue.
+Medical advances mean we might see solutions for HIV / AIDS soon.
+In the meantime, it continues to be a significant health issue.
 Prevention, testing and support are very well organised in The Netherlands.

 Tel: 0900 204 2040 (in English)